Steed Malbranque: Amateur leagues

-In November 2017, he came out of retirement to sign with MDA Chasselay, playing in the Championnat National 2.
-On 4 September 2020, he joined FC Limonest Saint-Didier in the Championnat National 3.
+In November 2017, he came out of retirement to sign with Chasselay MDA, playing in the Championnat National 2.
+On 4 September 2020, he joined Limonest in the Championnat National 3.

 International career

-Although born in Belgium, he was called up to the French Under-21s and was part of the squad of Les Bleus that lost to the Czech Republic in the final of the 2002 UEFA European Under-21 Football Championship.
+Born in Belgium to French parents, Malbranque was called up to the French Under-21s and was part of the squad of Les Bleus that lost to the Czech Republic in the final of the 2002 UEFA European Under-21 Football Championship.

 In February 2004, after failing to break into France's senior squad, Malbranque expressed an interest in representing the Belgium national team.
 However, the Red Devils coach Aimé Anthuenis claimed that Malbranque was not eligible to represent the country.
 A month later, Malbranque was called into the senior France squad for a friendly against the Netherlands but was an unused squad member.

 In November 2012, Malbranque received a call-up to the French squad for a friendly against Italy but again failed to earn his debut cap.